-Although many games draw from classical musical masterpieces, original video game music is now in the spotlight more than ever, and many became masterpieces in their own rights.
+Although many games draw from classical musical masterpieces, original video game music is now in the spotlight more than ever, and many become masterpieces in their own right.
 For example, we have

 - The Legend of Zelda game music by Koji Kondo,

 - the music for the Halo series by Martin O’Donnell, and

 - the soundtrack of The Last of Us by Gustavo Santaolalla to name a few.

 Composers of video game music have the unique opportunity to create music for a specific “scene” and a particular mood dynamically because video games are highly interactive.
 The music needs to constantly respond to the action of an individual player, and be highly adaptable to the visual features of the game that corresponds to the player’s choices.